 The urgent need for successful initiatives to reduce the high rates of Indigenous suicide and self-harm among Aboriginal and Torres Strait Islander peoples in Australia (here in referred to as Indigenous Australians or peoples) is widely acknowledged by Governments and Aboriginal communities.
-The Evaluation Framework presented here has been adopted by CBPATSISP for formally evaluating the effectiveness and culturally appropriateness of existing suicide prevention and early intervention initiatives, programs and services in Indigenous communities in Australia for inclusion on the Centre’s Clearinghouse.
+The Evaluation Framework presented here has been adopted by the Centre of Best Practice in Aboriginal and Torres Strait Islander Suicide Prevention (CBPATSISP) for formally assessing the effectiveness and culturally appropriateness of existing suicide prevention and early intervention initiatives, programs and services in Indigenous communities in Australia for inclusion on the CBPATSISP Clearinghouse.
 The CBPATSISP Evaluation Framework also provides a practical planning and evaluation tool for communities and organisations working in suicide prevention and early intervention.

 Based on the Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project (ATSISPEP), the CBPATSISP Evaluation Framework intends to guide program evaluation for professional practitioners, program and service providers working in suicide prevention, clinical services and interventions.